chenxiaolong/avbroot/README.md

 To forcibly enable AVB (by clearing the flags), pass in `--clear-vbmeta-flags`.

+### Changing virtual A/B CoW compression algorithm

+The virtual A/B CoW compression algorithm can be changed by passing in `--vabc-algo <algo>` with `gz` or `lz4`.
+OTAs normally use an algorithm that is compatible with the initial version of Android shipped on the device.

+* Devices launching with Android 12 support `gz` and `brotli` (unsupported by avbroot)
+* Devices launching with Android 14 support `lz4`
+* Devices launching with Android 15 support `zstd` (unsupported by avbroot)

+Picking a fast algorithm, like lz4, can speed up OTA installation significantly when installing via a custom OTA updater app.
+However, there is no performance difference when sideloading an OTA from recovery mode.

+Note that the currently running version of Android must support the specified compression algorithm or else the OTA will fail to install.
+For example, trying to install an Android 14 OTA that uses lz4 CoW compression will fail if the running system is Android 13.

 ### Non-interactive use

 avbroot prompts for the private key passphrases interactively by default.
 To run avbroot non-interactively, either: